CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

       </create_search_index>
        ```

-    - Code to create the function to add a csv file to the index:
+    - Code to create the function to add a CSV file to the index:

       ```bash
       </add_csv_to_index>